Sums of even powers of k-regulous functions: Introduction

-Let $A$ be a ring.
-In general, computing 2-Pythagoras number of $A$ is a very difficult task.
-It is hard to even determine whether this number is finite or not.
-One of the problems in this manner is to determine the precise value of $p_2(\R(x_1,\dots, x_n))$.
-Pfister \cite{Pfister} was first to show that this number is finite and bounded from above by $2^n$.
-Lower bound is known to be $n+2$ (see \cite{Cassels}), which in particular gives $p_2(\R(x_1,x_2))=4.$ Situation is different when we consider polynomials, it was proven in \cite{CLDR} that $p_2(\R[x_1, \dots, x_n])=\infty$, for $n\geq 2$.
-There are also some results concerning excellent rings (see \cite{FRS}).
+In general, computing the second Pythagoras number of a ring $A$ is a very difficult task.
+It is hard to even determine, whether this number is finite or not.
+Take, for example, the field $\R(x_1,x_2,\dots, x_n)$, where only some bounds for the value of the second Pythagoras number $p_2(\R(x_1,\dots, x_n))$ are known.
+Pfister \cite{Pfister} was first to show that this number is finite and bounded from above by $2^n$, while the lower bound, which is $n+2$, is attributed to Cassels, Ellison and Pfister (see \cite{grimm} or \cite[Lemma 8.2]{CLDR}).
+In particular $p_2(\R(x_1,x_2))=4.$ The situation is different when we consider polynomials.
+It was proven in \cite{CLDR} that $p_2(\R[x_1, \dots, x_n])=\infty$, for $n\geq 2$.
+There are also results concerning sums of squares in excellent rings (see \cite{FRS}).

-In Section 2 we discuss the $2$-Pythagoras number $p_2(\RR^0(X))$ of the ring of $0$-regulous functions on an irreducible $0$-regulous affine variety, and provide some upper bounds.
+The structure of the paper is as follows.
+Section 1 contains preliminary results concerning $k$-regulous functions.
+In Section 2 we discuss the second Pythagoras number $p_2(\RR^0(X))$ of the ring of $0$-regulous functions on an irreducible $0$-regulous affine variety, and provide some upper bounds.
 In Section 3 we consider $k$-regulous functions on $\R^n$ for $k>0$.
 An example of a nonnegative $k$-regulous function which cannot be written as a sum of squares is given.
-Also, some lower bounds for the higher Pythagoras numbers $p_{2d}(\RR^k(\R^n))$ are established.
-The last Section deals with the problem of representing a quotient of two positive definite forms as a sum of even powers of $k$-regulous functions, for some $k$.
+Also, some lower bounds for the Pythagoras numbers $p_{2d}(\RR^k(\R^n))$ are established.
+The last section deals with the problem of representing a quotient of two positive definite forms as a sum of even powers of $k$-regulous functions, for some ~$k$.